leo-bauer/personal_website2/research.md

 1. "Where to Talk with the Informant?
 Exploring the Logistics of Autocratic Repression."
 2025.
 Early draft.

-2. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
-2025.
-Working paper.

-3. "Rebel Organizational Legacies and Civilian Victimization."
+2. "Rebel Organizational Legacies and Civilian Victimization."
 With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
 2024.
 Working paper.

 ### Recent Projects